 This parrot species is highly prized for pet while they do excellence as pet.
-But it is important for the owners to have extensive knowledge to tackle them carefully.
-This bird should be provided with the right food and proper care.
+For the owners of these beautiful birds it is important to have extensive knowledge to tackle them carefully.
+This large bird should be provided with the right food and proper care.
 Also their beaks are extremely powerful, so they should taught not to bite human while they are child.
 Blue Macaw needs plenty of places so as to roam and exercise as it is important for them to stay healthy, otherwise the result would be averse which might lead them to be aggressive or vicious.

 A regular cage or the small commercial cage is not ideal for their habitat and as an owner you should be willing to sacrifice a large part of the house for them.
 Any custom cage or extremely large commercial cage will do the job good otherwise any small cage can be easily broken by them.
 Flying is the natural attribute of all birds and they are benefitted from it, so this parrot species should be provided enough room for flying inside the cage.
 Even if their wings are trimmed, large space is required for flapping and clambering around the cage.

 Lots of wooden toys and tree branches should be provided for them to chew all the time.
 A large and replaceable play tree is good to set in their cage as play gym is must for them.
 Also ensure, the play gym is sturdy enough as it needs to withstand against the hard beak of Blue Macaw.
 They can interact with human effectively while this parrot should be given enough free time daily to play around.